-CMPLY, INC., files these comments today with regard to Draft A of the AO 2017-12 dated December 4, 2017.
+CMPLY, INC., files these comments today with regard to Draft B of the AO 2017-12 dated December 11, 2017.
 CMP.LY submits these comments to share insights and experience in including disclosure in short-form communications, as well as to highlight some significant challenges that are presented by new, emerging and rapidly evolving digital channels that are having a profound impact on political and personal communications.
 CMP.LY originally submitted comments in 2011 on internet disclaimer issues, with updates provided in November 2017 and we wish to submit these additional comments in which we recap our earlier comments and we highlight some of the ways in which these comments apply to the issue of the AO that the Commission is currently responding to.

 At CMP.LY, we support the finding that Commission regulations would require TBAF to include disclaimers on its proposed character-limited Facebook Image and Video ads.
-Furthermore, we agree with the Commission's conclusion that neither the "small items" exception nor the "impracticable" exception to the disclaimer rules applies to the proposed Facebook Image and Video ads and that such paid internet content should require full disclaimers.
+Furthermore, we agree with the Commission's conclusion in Draft A dated December 4th that neither the "small items" exception nor the "impracticable" exception to the disclaimer rules applies to the proposed Facebook Image and Video ads and that such paid internet content should require full disclaimers.
+These exceptions seem to be excluded from Draft B dated December 11th and we recommend that the Commission choose Draft A to highlight why these exceptions would not apply to this particular question.
 We have included support for these findings below with information that was filed in comments in November 2017 as well as updates that are current to articles that were published just this week, highlighting concerns for related content during this week's special election in Alabama.